 Member of Consulta di Bioetica Onlus

-I am a PhD philosophy student under the supervision of Maurizio Mori (FINO, Turin University) and Theron Pummer (St. Andrews University), member of the Center for Ethics, Philosophy and Public Affairs (CEPPA), and member of Consulta di Bioetica onlus.
+I am a PhD philosophy student under the supervision of Maurizio Mori (FINO, Turin University), Theron Pummer and Justin Snedegar (both at St. Andrews University), member of the Center for Ethics, Philosophy and Public Affairs (CEPPA), and member of Consulta di Bioetica onlus.

 I obtained my Master’s degree at Stockholm University in 2019, under the supervision of Krister Bykvist, and I completed my Bachelor’s in Università Statale di Milano under the supervision of Renato Pettoello.